·

 • Marshmallow Root extract (for plugged ducts and mastitis)

-• Sunflower lecithin (for plugged ducts and mastitis)
+• Sunflower lecithin or choline supplements (for plugged ducts and mastitis)

 • Arnica homeopathy (bruising, aching muscles, swelling)

-• Lots of bedside snacks (only warm food and drinks to aid in healing)
+• Lots of bedside snacks (warm food and drinks aid in healing)

 • Disposable underwear